 If you already use CANImmunize to track your vaccinations, CANImmunize Accounts gives you the ability to backup your record(s) securely and access them from multiple devices.

 Yes.
-You can log out from the Account Settings.
-Then, you can log in using a different account.
-When you log out of an account, the information is wiped from that device but remains securely stored on the server.
+You can log out from the Account Settings, then log in using a different email/ password combination to access another account.
+When you log out of an account, the information is wiped from the device but remains securely stored on the server.

 CANImmunize will no longer support Google Drive or iCloud backup options.
 CANImmunize Accounts is the only way to backup your CANImmunize record(s).